 You can use a hamster to drive in a nail instead of a hammer, but neither you nor the hamster are going to be terribly happy about it.
 The point here is that things that seem very similar are not always as similar as you would think.

 Take as a case in point the humble DIRECTV splitter shown above.
 If you’ve recently cut the cord you probably have a few of these here and you’re thinking maybe you want to use them to distribute signal from your antenna to your TVs.
 It would be a good idea except, well, it isn’t.

 There’s good news at the end of this story though, and that’s if you are considering using your unused DIRECTV system to help you distribute antenna TV, all the cables are still going to be good.
 You just need to swap out the splitters and you’ll be all set.
 Even better news of course, is that we have a wide variety of really high-quality antenna splitters available at SolidSignal.com for very reasonable prices.
-Those DIRECTV splitters can go in a box or be responsibly recycled or given away to hobbyist friends of yours so they can upgrade their DIRECTV systems.
+Those DIRECTV splitters can go in a box.
+Eventually you can responsibly recycle them.
+Or give them away to hobbyist friends of yours so they can upgrade their DIRECTV systems.
 After all, not everyone’s a cord-cutter like you!